PharmD Final Application Deadline (for admission in September 2023) - January 6, 2023 (11:59 p.m. Eastern time)

-CASPer final valid test date and registration deadline - January 10, 2023 (5:00pm Eastern time registration deadline for 8:00 p.m. test)
+Casper final valid test date and registration deadline - January 10, 2024 (5:00pm Eastern time registration deadline for 8:00 p.m. test)

 Casper Test (Situational-judgement test)

 All applicants must complete the Casper Test (test code 'CSP-10201 Canadian Health Professions').
-The Casper test is an online open-response situational-judgement test used to assess non-academic competencies and attributes and is part of 'Altus Suite'.
+The Casper test is an online open-response situational-judgement test used to assess non-academic competencies.

 NOTE: The 'Snapshot' and 'Duet' components of Altus Suite are not required as part of our admissions requirements.

-For the 2023 admission cycle the last acceptable test date is January 10, 2023.
-It is recommended that you complete the Casper test in advance of the January 10 date if possible as there is no accommodation for those who miss the January 10 test date for any reason.
+For the 2024 admission cycle the last acceptable test date is January 10, 2024.
+It is recommended that you register, and complete, the Casper test well in advance of the January 10 date if possible as there is no accommodation for those who miss the January 10 test date for any reason.

-Casper FORMAT: The test is comprised of 2 sections; in the first portion you will be presented with nine typed-response questions.
-There will be a short video or a short statement to consider, which will lead you to three open-ended questions.
-You will be asked to provide a written response to these three questions.
-This will be followed by six video-based scenarios.
-Here, there will also be short video or a short statement to consider before prompting your response by video recording.
-There are a total of 15 scenarios to be completed in 100-120 minutes of total test time.
+Casper FORMAT: The test is comprised of 2 sections; in the first portion you will be presented with six video-response format questions.
+In this first section there will be two word-based scenarios and four video-based scenarios to which you will respond by video recording .
+This will be followed by eight typed-response format questions.
+In this second section, you will be presented with three word-based scenarios and five video-based scenarios, to which you will respond by typing your responses.
+The total of 14 scenarios is to be completed in 90-110 minutes of total test time.
 You will also have two optional breaks throughout your sitting.

 Note you may take the same version of Casper only once in each admission cycle.
 This one test result is provided to all schools using CSP-10201 (Canadian Health Professions).
 If you have taken the French version of Casper note you must re-take in English as they are different test codes.

-Within approximately four weeks of completing the Casper you will be provided a quartile ranking score by Altus.
+Within approximately four weeks of completing the Casper you will be provided a quartile ranking score by which will be available on your Acuity Insights account.
 This score indicates your standing relative to other test-takers.
 The higher the quartile ranking the better the score (e.g. 1 would be the lowest); however, we cannot provide information related to minimum required quartile scores since the minimum thresholds will fluctuate, based on the applicant pool, in any given year.